-William Bush is a graduate of Princeton University and a 1978 graduate of Case Western Reserve University Law School, where he was an editor of the Law and Housing Journal and of the Law Review.
+William Bush is a graduate of Princeton University and Case Western Reserve University Law School, where he was an editor of the Law and Housing Journal and of the Law Review.
 He was a national board member of the Law Students Civil Rights Research Council and a Reginald Heber Smith Fellow with Southeast Tennessee Legal Services.
 He joined the Legal Aid Society in 1982.
 He is a 2008 recipient of the B. Riney Green Award for promoting inter-program cooperation and otherwise strengthening the provision of legal aid in Tennessee.
 He successfully litigated one of the nation’s first private enforcement actions under the Family and Medical Leave Act.
 He is a member of the American Bar Association, Tennessee Bar Association, Putnam County Bar Association, National Employment Lawyer’s Association, and Tennessee Employment Lawyer’s Association, and serves as co-chair of the FMLA Subcommittee of the ABA’s Section of Labor and Employment Law.
 He is the Liaison to the Standing Committee on Pro Bono and Public Service for the ABA’s Labor and Employment Law Section.
 He is Employee-Side Editor in Chief of The Family and Medical Leave Act, an annual treatise supplement jointly published by the ABA and Bloomberg BNA.
 He is a frequent presenter on employment law topics.
-He is past president of the Upper Cumberland Trial Lawyers Association and was the founder and co-chair of the board of Dismas House of the Upper Cumberlands in Cookeville.
+He is past president of the Upper Cumberland Trial Lawyers Association and was a founder and co-chair of the board of Dismas House of the Upper Cumberlands in Cookeville.
 He enjoys tennis and a variety of outdoor activities.